aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_install_argocd/010-bootstrap-argocd.md

 weight: 10
 ---

 In this chapter, we will install Argo CD on the hub cluster using GitOps Bridge.
-It also creates a Kubernetes secret to store metadata like labels and annotations about the cluster.
+GitOps Bridge also creates a Kubernetes secret to store metadata like labels and annotations about the cluster.

 ![EKS Cluster](/static/images/argocd-bootstrap-install.jpg)

 ### 1. Configure GitOps Bridge

-GitOps Bridge handles the initial configuration so you can get Argo CD up and running with minimal setup on your part.
-It configures loadBalancer to access the dashboard.
+GitOps Bridge handles the initial configuration to get Argo CD up and running with minimal setup.
+It configures a loadBalancer to provide access to the dashboard.

 ```bash
 cat <<'EOF' >> ~/environment/hub/main.tf